FIRST PUBLISHED IN JUNE 2020

 So, what were the most exciting and meaningful elements of that first episode?
 In show-writing and production parlance they refer to ‘beats’ –crucial elements of the story that have special prominence and meaning, and are surrounded by supporting action.
 How about first up, the innocence of Frank and Claire trying to regain their pre-war life.
 I actually remember feeling a little bit impatient the very first time I watched ‘Sassenach’.
 I knew it was a time travel story and I was keen for the action!
 On subsequent viewings, I was more patient and enjoyed the background to the story of Frank and Claire and their ‘second honeymoon’ in the Scottish Highlands.
 Here’s a deleted scene from Season 1 showing the tension between them, but also the commitment to each other, as well as pictures of them with contented expressions.
 Little did they know what was lurking just around the corner.

 Claire meets Mrs. Graham early in the episode.
 Her fortune telling is ominous and does have an unsettling effect on Claire.
 Claire’s relationship with Mrs. Graham becomes important, especially when Claire realises that she is a ‘caller’ at the stone circle.
-In later seasons, Mrs. Graham provides comfort and solace to Claire in her darkest moments, as the only person who can understand and validate her traumatic experiences.
+In later seasons, Mrs. Graham provides solace to Claire in her darkest moments, as the only person who can understand and validate her traumatic experiences.
 And later still, Mrs. Graham’s granddaughter, Fiona, carries on the family tradition of helping the Randalls, Frasers and MacKenzies with the travails of time travel!